timurco/AiCommitAgent/README.md

 - 📝 Follows conventional commits format with emojis
 - 📚 Learns from your recent commits
 - ✅ Interactive confirmation before committing
+- ⚡ Auto-commit mode with `-y` flag
+- ⚙️ Easy config management with `aicommit config`
+- 🎯 Smart: only calls AI if there are staged files

 ## Installation